watir/watirbook/about.md

 It is important to say that Watir CAN NOT control browser plugins like Java applets, Adobe Flash or Microsoft Silverlight.
 There are open source projects that can control some browser plugins.

+## Recorders

+Let's make it explicit at the very beginning of the book.
+Watir project does not have a recorder.
+You will even find that Watir community does not like recorders. **Really** does not like recorders.
+There are a few recorders available that will create Watir code, but none of them does a great job, and therefore none of them is included in the Watir project.
+If you are using a recorder and you have a problem, the problem is most likely in the recorder, and not in Watir.
+Please report all such problems to the recorder support forum or mailing list.

 ## Gems

 Software written in Ruby is usually distributed as RubyGems file.
 You can just call it a gem.
 Watir project is consisted of a few gems.